kevinf22vt/test/README.md

 **Key aspects of using GitHub**

 * Overview of Github features

-    - Projects
+    - [Code]

-        `Organize tasks, assign responsibilities, and track progress using project boards.`
+        ` View your branch code in the repository as GitHub directories`

-    - Branches
+        - [Branches]

         `Create isoltaed features / a standalone version of your code to be merged later with the main branch`

-    - Code

-        ` View your branch code in the repository as GitHub directories`

-    - Issues
+    - [Issues]

         - Labels